-On average, more Women are diagnosed with common mental health problems than men and yet the rate of male suicide is, as we have already seen, significantly higher (78%).
+On average, more women are diagnosed with common mental health problems than Men and yet the rate of male suicide is, as we have already seen, significantly higher (78%).

 I believe part of ‘fixing things’ though, is seeking help.
 We all need help at different times of our lives, if our car was broken down and we weren’t mechanically minded, we wouldn’t hesitate to contact a mechanic.

-Thankfully, this trend is changing and according to a recent study there has been a 62% rise in Men coming for counselling.
+Thankfully, this trend is changing and according to a recent study, there has been a 62% rise in Men coming for counselling.

-So, if you are a Man and you are reading this, then service is just for you!
+So, if you are a Man and you are reading this, then this service is just for you!
 This is the Man-2-Man Counselling Service and this part of the counselling service is aimed squarely at Men.